cheneyshreve/cheneyshreve.github.io/_portfolio/02_blocitoff.md

 layout: post
 title: Blocitoff
 thumbnail-path: "img/blocitoff.png"
-short-description: Blocitoff is a web app that allows users to create self-destructing to-do lists.
+short-description: Blocitoff is a web app that allows users to create self-destructing to-do lists made with Ruby-on-Rails.
 ---

 ### Key features of Blocitoff: